-Liberation of Riga from the Bolsheviks in 1919
+Liberation of Riga from the Bolsheviks, 1919

 I Wars of Independence

 In December 1918, the Red Army of the Russian Bolsheviks entered the territory of Latvia.
-Although the Bolsheviks acknowledged in words the right of peoples to self-determination, in their works they tried to preserve the indivisibility of Russian territory with the help of military force.
+Although in words the Bolsheviks recognized the right of peoples to self-determination, in their actions they tried to preserve the indivisibility of Russian territory with the help of military force.
 Latvian rifle units also returned to Latvia as part of the Red Army.
-Separated from their homeland, they did not understand the transformation taking place in Latvia and thought that they would fight against the Germans.
-The troops were also accompanied by the government of the Latvian Bolsheviks organized in Moscow, led by Lenin's comrade Peter Stuck.
-Most of the territory of Latvia came under the control of the Bolsheviks, except for the Liepāja area.
+Separated from their homeland, they did not understand the transformations taking place in Latvia and thought that they would fight against the Germans.
+The Latvian Bolshevik government organized in Moscow, headed by Lenin's associate Peter Stučka, also came with the troops.
+The majority of the territory of Latvia came under the control of the Bolsheviks, except for the area around Liepāja.

 More information sources

-1. The blizzard of souls.
+1. Blizzard of Souls.
 Digital Museum.
 Available: https://www.dveseluputenis.lv/lv/laika-skala/notikums/111/pretlielinieciskie-speki-ienem-rigu/ [accessed: 08.05.2021.].

 2. Ciganovs J. 1918-1920.
-Liberation struggles, 15.12.2010.
-Available: https://www.sargs.lv/lv/latvijas-neatkaribas-kars/2010-12-15/1918-1920-atbrivosanas-cinas [accessed: 08.05.2021].
+Liberation Wars, 15.12.2010.
+Available: https://www.sargs.lv/lv/latvijas-neatkaribas-kars/2010-12-15/1918-1920-atbrivosanas-cinas [accessed: 08.05.2021.].

 3. National Armed Forces website.
-Available: https://www.mil.lv/lv/latvijas-neatkaribas-kars [accessed 08.05.2021].
+Available: https://www.mil.lv/lv/latvijas-neatkaribas-kars [accessed 08.05.2021.].

 Related timeline